Local H-Principles for Partial Holomorphic Relations: Applications

 \subsection{Maps of Fiberwise Maximal Rank: Immersions and Submersions.}

 \begin{definition} Let $B$ and $V$ be complex manifolds of dimensions $n$ and $m$ respectively.
-Let $f:B\to V$ be a holomorphic map such that its differential map has maximal rank at every point of $B$.
+Let $f:B\to V$ be a holomorphic map whose differential map has maximal rank at every point of $B$.
 We will say that $f$ is a \emph{holomorphic immersion} if $n\le m$ and a \emph{holomorphic submersion} if $n\ge m$. \end{definition}